Discover & Go is a terrific program to get FREE museum day passes.

 Passes are released midnight of 1st of every month, two months in advance.
 On July 1 midnight- they released passes for September.
 Some of the more popular and expensive museum passes “sell out” within few hours of release.
 Some venues only offer passes on certain days.
 The list of participating museums and gardens can change at any time, so don’t sit on reserving your passes.

 Pro tip: Set an alarm to grab the passes for the hot locations.

-Some of the places we have successfully used Discover & Go free passes include, the Bay Area Discovery Museum in Sausalito, the Pacific Pinball Museum, the Botanical Garden at UC Berkeley, and USS Hornet Museum in Alameda.
+Some of the places we have successfully used Discover & Go free passes include, the Bay Area Discovery Museum in Sausalito, the Pacific Pinball Museum, the Botanical Garden at UC Berkeley, Filoli Gardens in Woodside, and USS Hornet Museum in Alameda.
 You can also get a free day pass to the Oakland Museum of California, Children’s Creativity Museum, Conservatory of Flowers, Lindsay Wildlife Experience, and so many more!
-Some favorites like the Cal Academy of Sciences and the Lawrence Hall of Science are not available right now due to Covid-19 limitations, but keep checking back since venues continue to expand capacity limitations.

 A couple of important caveats: